WebOfTrust/keri/docs/Q-and-A.md

 <img src="../images/autonomic-architecture.png" alt="Autonomic Architecture" border="0" width="400">

-The controller uses her `private key` to authoritatively and non-repudiably sign statements about the operations on the keys and their binding to the identifier, storing those in an ordered key event log (`KEL`).
+The controller uses her `private key` to authoritatively and non-repudiated sign statements about the operations on the keys and their binding to the identifier, storing those in an ordered key event log (`KEL`).
 One of the important realizations that make autonomic identity systems possible is that the key event log must only be ordered in the context of a single identifier, not globally. **So, a ledger is not needed for recording operations on identifiers that are not public.** The key event log can be shared with and verified by anyone who cares to see it.

 The controller also uses the private key to sign statements that authenticate herself and authorize use of the identifier.
 A digital signature also provides the means of cryptographically responding to challenges to prove her control of the identifier.
 These self-authentication and self-authorization capabilities make the identifier self-certifying and self-managing, meaning that there is no external third party, not even a ledger, needed for the controller to manage and use the identifier and prove to others the integrity of the bindings between herself and the identifier.
 Thus anyone (any entity) can create and establish control over an identifier namespace in a manner that is independent, interoperable, and portable without recourse to any central authority.
 Autonomic identity systems rely solely on self-sovereign authority.\
 (*@windley*)